Six tips for managing life after COVID-19 restrictions

 If someone asks you to do something you feel you are not ready for, it can help to offer an alternative suggestion that would work for you both.
 Remember, you are not the only person who will be feeling this way and you do not need to explain yourself if you feel someone will not understand.
 Everyone is different and what is important is that you prioritise your safety and wellbeing, and the safety of others.

-Speak to your work about working from home
+5. Talk to your employer about working from home

-Before the pandemic began many of us spent time commuting to work, and this could be time consuming and often stressful.
+If you are working and you’re in a job that can be done from home, you might be feeling anxious about the idea of returning to the office.
+Before the pandemic began many of us spent time commuting to work and this could be time consuming and often stressful.
 If you have found you have enjoyed the option of working from home and would rather not go back to the office full-time, by speaking to your employer you may be able to find a new arrangement that works for both you and your job.

 If you are feeling worried or anxious about going back to the office, speaking to your employer about this might help them see things from your point of view.
 Some of your colleagues might be feeling the same way as you and would also like to spread their time across working in the office and at home.
 Talking to your employer is the only way you will be able to know if this option is possible and going to them ahead of time with a plan may help to show them how the situation could be beneficial to your work and wellbeing.

 If you are feeling anxious or worried about life after lockdown, speaking to someone about it can help.
-There are lots of online counselling options available if you would like to talk to someone about how you are feeling.
+You can reach out to friends or family members, or you might consider going for counselling.
+If you’re not sure where to start with getting help, you can talk to your GP about your mental health and ask for advice.
 Talking to someone about how you feel can help you to process what you are going through and find ways to help manage your worries and emotions.